 Right now, there are approximately 68.5 million people displaced around the world, including over 10 million Syrians dislocated by war.
 Displaced populations face a higher risk of experiencing mental health challenges, while also dealing with the stigma associated with both discussing mental health illness and seeking care.
 Additionally, less than 1% of foreign assistance is allocated to mental health assistance.
 This has left many refugees with few available resources to address the crippling, emotional and psychological burdens associated with forced displacement, trauma and violence.

-The Field Guide is a translational brain science book; it is a multi-chapter learning resource that leverages insights and methods from the brain sciences to inform practice in a programmatic field setting.
-Grounded in the belief that science is a right and self-awareness is an asset, the Field Guide unpacks the biological and psychological processes associated with the experience of forced displacement, including issues such as trauma, toxic stress, guilt, shame, and hopelessness.
+The Field Guide for Barefoot Psychologists is an educational and self-care tool written for individuals (18+) forcibly displaced, and for those working with them.
+Grounded in the belief that science is a right and self-awareness is an asset, the Guide unpacks the biological and psychological processes associated with the experience of forced displacement, including issues such as fear, anxiety, stress, trauma, guilt, shame, and hopelessness.
 It also specifically explores positive assets for cultivating resilience, including the science of neuroplasticity, belonging, and post-traumatic growth.

 Importantly, the science covered in the Field Guide is introduced through storytelling.
 The pilot version of the Guide follows the narrative of two Syrian siblings living through conflict and migration and uses vignettes of their lives to delve into otherwise abstract scientific concepts.
 Overall, the Field Guide walks users through an educational and practical process that includes psychoeducation, self-assessment, and replicable self-care exercises to increase resilience and capacity to address mental health challenges at an individual and community level.
 This is the first time a large body of neuroscience, cognitive science, and clinical information about trauma and stress has been translated into Arabic.